 - One Word or PDF file containing:

-- Project Proposal: Provide a detailed description of the project you are proposing.
+- Retreat Proposal: Provide a detailed description of the project you are proposing.
 What are you hoping to do?
-Where, when, with whom?
+Will you attend alone or with others?
+If this is a group proposal, please describe the participants and how you will work together.
 How will the activity benefit your craft practice?
-If awarded, how will the funds be used?
 (1 page max.)

-- List of the images, with applicant’s name, image number, title, size (L x W x H), year made and materials used.
+- A list of the images, with applicant’s name, image number, title, size (L x W x H), year made and materials used.

-Award recipients will be asked to submit a report in the form of a blog post, including relevant images, at the project’s conclusion.
+Award recipients will be asked to submit a short report (200 word max) suitable for sharing publicly online, including relevant images, at the project’s conclusion.